Skip to content

 Coverage Analysis

 Operationally global per marketing copy, with measurable focus on Romania, Turkey, the GCC, Kazakhstan, Poland, the UK, Germany, Sweden, Austria, Canada, Australia and emerging-market corridors in Africa and MENA.
 FATF blacklist jurisdictions are excluded by policy.
-The directly held licensing footprint is Canadian only — FINTRAC MSB (M20438511) attached to SMART PAYMENTS TECHNOLOGIES LTD. The Polish EMI claim, if independently verified, would unlock European passporting under PSD2 — but as of May 2026 no independent source has confirmed that claim and the KNF EMI register does not surface SMART PAYMENTS TECHNOLOGIES LTD or any TODA Pay-branded entity.
-The practical implication: TODA Pay's cross-border reach rides on its panel of upstream acquiring partners (which it does not publicly name) rather than on a passport-portable license of its own.
-That structure is normal for high-risk aggregators and not inherently a problem — it does mean any compliance assessment must be done on the upstream acquirers, not on TODA Pay's own license.
+The directly held licensing footprint is Canadian only, the FINTRAC MSB (M20438511) attached to SMART PAYMENTS TECHNOLOGIES LTD. The Polish EMI claim, if independently verified, would unlock European passporting under PSD2, but as of May 2026 no independent source has confirmed that claim and the KNF EMI register does not surface SMART PAYMENTS TECHNOLOGIES LTD or any TODA Pay-branded entity.
+The practical implication is that TODA Pay's cross-border reach rides on its panel of upstream acquiring partners (which it does not publicly name) rather than on a passport-portable license of its own.
+That structure is normal for high-risk aggregators and not inherently a problem, but it does mean any compliance assessment must be done on the upstream acquirers rather than on TODA Pay's own license.

 Regional Breakdown

 The Romania focus is the most concrete regional play TODA Pay has made.
-RON card acquiring, cash voucher integration and ONJN-aware gambling positioning suggest real merchant relationships in the Romanian iGaming market.
-CEE more broadly (Poland, Czech Republic, Hungary, Bulgaria) is reachable through the same APMs.
-MENA and GCC are referenced in the marketing copy with no specific named partner or country coverage list; without local acquiring relationships in Saudi Arabia, UAE, Egypt, etc., the MENA pitch is more aspirational than operational.
-Africa coverage is similarly thin in specifics — the language about 'exclusive access to advanced payment solutions across Africa' is unsubstantiated by named partners (no Flutterwave, no Cellulant, no MFS Africa partnership disclosed).
+RON card acquiring, cash voucher integration and ONJN-aware gambling positioning suggest real merchant relationships in the Romanian iGaming market, and CEE more broadly (Poland, Czech Republic, Hungary, Bulgaria) is reachable through the same APMs.
+MENA and GCC are referenced in the marketing copy with no specific named partner or country coverage list, so without local acquiring relationships in Saudi Arabia, UAE, Egypt and similar markets, the MENA pitch is more aspirational than operational.
+Africa coverage is similarly thin in specifics, since the language about 'exclusive access to advanced payment solutions across Africa' is unsubstantiated by named partners (no Flutterwave, no Cellulant, no MFS Africa partnership disclosed).
 For real African coverage Flutterwave, Cellulant or PayTabs are the actual specialists.
-CIS coverage through KZT settlement is genuine; Kazakhstan is one of the few non-EU CIS markets TODA Pay can demonstrably handle.
+CIS coverage through KZT settlement is real, and Kazakhstan is one of the few non-EU CIS markets TODA Pay can demonstrably handle.

 Key Features for iGaming Operators